Eating your way through Sant Antoni ∼ Barcelona´s food lovers district

-The Sant Antoni neighborhood in Barcelona, pretty close to the bustling Barcelona Ramblas, is the perfect place to mingle with the locals and expats alike that want to take a break from being a tourist.
+The Sant Antoni neighborhood in Barcelona, pretty close to the bustling Barcelona Ramblas, is the perfect place to mingle with the locals and expats alike.
+Here is where you take a break from being a tourist and tour Barcelona like a local.
 The neighborhood, once home to the working-class who populated Barcelona during the Industrial Revolution boasts a unique laid-back atmosphere and an amazing arrange of restaurants that showcase the best of Catalan gastronomy.

 BODEGA 1900 ∼ Traditional gourmet foods of Barcelona

 Bodega 1900 is that place where you dreamed about sipping artisan vermuts or cavas while enjoying the best Barcelona Tapas.
 From an arranged of marinades, preserves, olives, cured and grilled meats, ham slices cut by hand, to the inevitable healthy veggies that are always present in Catalan gastronomy.